"Deep calleth unto deep at the noise of Thy waterspouts: all Thy waves and Thy billows are gone over me." - Psalm 42:7

 "If you know not, most beautiful among women, go in the footsteps of the flock, and feed your kids beside the shepherds' tents" (Song of Solomon 1:8).

 The Lord is telling us that we should feed the sheep he has put in our lives ("feed your kids").
-Without the mentorship of someone who has an active, personal relationship with Him, the spiritual path can be obscure to "baby Christians".
+Without the mentorship of someone who has an active, personal relationship with Him, the spiritual path into their Christ identity can be obscure to "baby Christians".

 "He saith unto him, 'Feed my sheep.'
 He saith unto him the third time....'Feed my sheep.'" - John 21:16,17